CARTER'S SUNFLOWERS CIC

 We use three different pathways to deliver the most appropriate curriculum for each child, ensuring that evidence based approaches are used throughout the day to develop children’s skills in these critical areas.

 Pathway 1 is designed for our children who are Explorers.
 These children explore the world using all their senses, their learning is often at own agenda stage and their curriculum focuses on expanding their interests and experiences as well as developing meaningful interactions and purposeful communication with adults.
 Explorers are often at a sensory play stage when they join us and some children are beginning to move to a functional stage of play, using play items with purpose.
 Stories are shared through sensory experiences and massage and sensory preferences are used to provide meaningful movement and physical development opportunities.
 Explorers communicate through gesture and non verbal means.
 The curriculum encourages the use of objects of reference and visual photo supports to aid expressive language development and understanding.
+Children are encouraged to understand choices and begin to make requests using their preferred communication method.
+In Explorers children are not aware of how the sensory environment impacts them and need adults to manage this and offer both alerting and calming supports to co-regulate them.
+The curriculum encourages children to develop an awareness of key adults, build relationships and accept support from a familiar adult.
 In terms of the SCERTS© Model, these children would typically be at the early Social Partner stages of development.
 Children investigate and experience things and 'have a go', showing that in the EYFS they are demonstrating the Playing and Exploring characteristic of effective learning.
+The curriculum focuses on developing a clear daily routine that children can begin to anticipate.
+This enables them to feel regulated in the learning environment and actively engage in classroom routines, self care, dressing and eating activities.

 Pathway 2 is for our children who are Curious Learners.
 These children have developed play interests and show an awareness of new learning opportunities.
 They are beginning to focus on short adult let activities that are highly motivating.
 Their curriculum focuses on developing a wide range of functional play skills, early pretend play actions, sequenced play and purposeful communication with adults.
 Curious learners continue to develop skills daily in the prime areas of the EYFS and are beginning to access the specific areas, developing an awareness of early maths concepts, literacy, Understanding the World and Expressive Arts and Design through carefully planned play opportunities and short adult led activities.
 Their curriculum encourages the use of visual communication to aid expressive language development and understanding.
 As play sequences develop, visuals are also sequenced and children begin to use a 'First and then' approach to understand the routine and then move on to a visual schedule to build independence.
+Children are encouraged to approach adults for help and to request items and places that they want to go to using their preferred way of communicating.
+Children begin to explore regulating tools with adult support and copy actions when adults model how to use equipment purposefully.
 In terms of the SCERTS© Model, these children would typically be at the Social Partner stages of development. children show focused attention, determination to keep trying and enjoyment in their achievements, showing that in the EYFS they are demonstrating the active learning characteristic of effective learning.
+The curriculum focuses on building independence and reducing adult prompts to complete familiar routines.
+Children are encouraged to use visual schedules to complete toileting and handwashing routines and focus on simple dressing skills, with coats and shoes.
+Cutlery is introduced through play activities and at eating times to encourage safe, independent eating.

 Pathway 3 is for our children who are Adventures.
 These children have developed interests in particular areas of play and learning and are able to play functionally using resources for their intended use and communicate their choices.
 Their curriculum focuses on expanding their interests across the areas of learning and developing wider functional and pretend play sequences.
 Expressive communication develops alongside play skills and words/signs begin to accompany play actions and children comment on what they can see, hear and do.
 Some children are beginning to move into a symbolic stage of play and act out scenarios that are familiar and meaningful in their lives.
 The curriculum encourages children to use visual communication to support expressive language development and move on to symbols to aid understanding.
 They are learning to follow sequences to complete activities and communicate with others by requesting, commenting and using simple questions.
 Adventurers are able to attend to an adult led activity, complete a structured task and join in small group learning.
 They access all areas of the EYFS at their level, through carefully planned play opportunities, group learning and individual activities.
+Children are encouraged to play and interact with peers by learning to take turns and play games.
+The curriculum focuses on positive interactions, identifying emotions and developing an understanding of what children can access independently and what they need support with to regulate.
 In terms of the SCERTS© Model, these children would typically be moving from the Social Partner stages of development to the Language Partner stage.
 Children have their own ideas, starting to make links between ideas and begin to develop strategies for doing things, showing that in the EYFS they can demonstrating the creating and thinking critically characteristic of effective learning.
+The curriculum focuses on developing self help, problem solving skills and becoming independent with toileting, dressing and eating routines, ready for school.

 Impact